PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 $ ln --symbolic /tigress/<YourNetID> grs   # Tiger, Della, Perseus and (for some) Traverse
 ```

 Can you think of another symbolic link that could be used to speed-up your workflow?
+Maybe `prj -> /projects/ATURING`?

 ## How to remove a symbolic link